johnataylor/openaifunctions/README.md

 # openaifunctions
-Exploring the poitential for organizing client code around OpenAI functions
+Exploring the potential for organizing client code around OpenAI functions

 The function Resolver.Run will repeatedly call functions until the user's question is addressed.